 In the fall of 2021, we plan to began to travel abroad, starting in Central America.
 We have plans to visit Panama City, Panama, where we will attend language school for a month.
 Then, through Costa Rica, Nicaragua, El Salvador, Guatemala, and then finally a month in Colombia.
 We will then return to see those grand-babies and take off for another trip to Greece, Italy, the Balkan States, and some Eastern European countries.

-Our plan is to stay mostly in Airbnb’s, while we have Annie, our dog, with us.
+Our plan is to stay mostly in Airbnb’s.
 When we can, we will travel by train, and we will probably rent a car from time to time.
 In cities, we are looking forward to being on foot, navigating public transportation as much as possible.

 At this point in our lives, we want to travel the road, rails, seas, and air.
 We want to be on the move.
 One day, maybe, we will go back to our favorite places and chill out.
 At this time, there is so much to see.

 Our desire is to travel very light, only taking the minimum of what we will need.
 While we are interested in group travel, we like traveling alone, planning out our own adventures.
 We love learning history, though, so we might jump into a tour from time to time to delve into the knowledge a guide has to offer, especially if doing so with friends.

 We hope you enjoy our YouTube adventures.
 We love getting messages on our channel, through Instagram, or here.
 Knowing that there are people who draw inspiration from us and where we go, inspire us too.
 We hope you will continue asking yourself, “Are you living your best life?”